 But you shouldn't wait until your 50s.
 With more advances than ever in medical testing and technology, it's easy to be proactive.
 Here are the must-have tests and checkups, whether you're 25 or 55, that will help ensure you stay healthy.

+Your 20sWhat's going on?
 Physically, your body is at its strongest, and what you do now may seem like it doesn't affect your health.
 Truth is, your choices today will influence your wellbeing for years to come.
-Tests and Checkups

 Ensure that your youth sticks around for a while.
 By always wearing sunscreen, young women have a chance to ward off skin cancer and unattractive sun damage that appears later in life.
 Schedule a skin cancer screening, and talk to your dermatologist about how often you need an exam.

 Heart disease can affect women even in their 20s, so it's important to know your cholesterol and blood levels, reports the American Heart Association.

 Other basic health tests at this age should include Pap tests and screenings for sexually transmitted diseases.
 The Centers for Disease Control recommends that girls and women ages 11 through 26 get vaccinated for the human papillomavirus (HPV), a precursor to cervical cancer.